Entropic balance with feedback control: information equalities and tight inequalities

+A key consideration is the choice of variables on which the information bounds depend.
+We have used the system state $x$ and the control variable $c$, which is updated at each measurement with probability $\Theta(c_n|x_n)$, to obtain the bound $-\deltam I(x,c)$.
+An alternative approach uses $x$, a measurement outcome $x'$---e.g.~$x$ plus measurement noise—and a deterministic control update $c_n = f(x'_n)$, generating the same dynamics.
+When only the noisy outcome $x'$ is available, the Markovian bound $-\deltam I(x', c)$ still holds, but this bound systematically deteriorates as $x'$ becomes more coarse-grained.

-Information functions appear in the second law as a consequence of the implicit coarse-graining carried out when discarding the internal state of the feedback controller in the description of the system plus controller.
+Information functions in the second law stem from the implicit coarse-graining carried out when discarding the internal state of the feedback controller in the description of the system plus controller.
 Introducing a microscopic modelling of the internal state of the feedback controller and its interaction with the system would make it possible to identify the microscopic origin of the information function in the mesoscopic second law.
 This is a relevant question that deserves to be investigated.
-On the other hand, the framework developed here applies to overdamped systems, a typical experimental situation for information engines.
+On another note, the framework developed here applies to overdamped information engines.
 Extending it to the underdamped regime~\cite{dago_information_2021,dago_dynamics_2022,dago_adiabatic_2023}, which takes into account inertial effects, is another appealing perspective.